 The nightingales also sang in the bloody when Agamemnon was murdered.
 He cried aloud but no one came to his rescue.
 The nightingales threw their dripping on him and polluted the winding sheets covering the dead body of the king.

-Here reference to nightingales makes a contrast between the two situations.
+Here, the reference to nightingales makes a contrast between the two situations.
 Sweeney’s attempted murder looks fruitless, murderous plot as compared to the meaningful murders in the past.
 Sweeney’s murder would have no such impact.
 But so far as the nightingales are concerned, murder of high or low has no meaning for them.
-They sang and excreted in the same way whe Agamemnon, the King, was choked to death by his unfaithful wife, as they are singing and excreting now in the trees near the pub, where the murder of Sweeney is planned and to be executed.
-It is on the pattern of mock-heroic poem.
-Thus, the moral corruption, utter violence and wastage of modern life is fully exposed in this poem.
+They sang and excreted in the same way when Agamemnon, the King, was choked to death by his unfaithful wife, as they are singing and excreting now in the trees near the pub, where the murder of Sweeney is planned and to be executed.
+It is on the pattern of a mock-heroic poem.
+Thus, the moral corruption, utter violence, and wastage of modern life is fully exposed in this poem.

 The title of the poem perhaps has been taken from the poem ‘Bianca Among the Nightingale’ written by Elizabeth Barrett Browning.
-The poem ends on a note of hatred and death lamenting the death of Agamemnon.
+‘Sweeney Among the Nightingales’ ends on a note of hatred and death lamenting the death of Agamemnon.
 As a matter of fact, the word ‘Nightingales’ stands for prostitutes.
-Moreover, the poem is written on mock-heroic pattern following ‘Rape of the Lock’ written by Pope.
+Moreover, the poem is written on a mock-heroic pattern following ‘Rape of the Lock’ written by Pope.
 A trivial incident is given heroic significance in a mock-heroic style.
 The murderous plot of the prostitutes against their lover is dealt with in a heroic way.
 The epigraph, too, throws much light on the theme of the play.
 The epigraph means, “Alas!
 I am struck deep with a mortal blow.”
-These words were spoken by King Agamemnon, when he was killed by his wife, atmosphere of sex and crime in modern contemporary society.
-The epigraph gives indication to what follows in the poem.
-Here is a picture of dehumanized vagabond of modern society where corruption, deceit and moral degradation are in evidence everywhere.
+These words were spoken by King Agamemnon when he was killed by his wife, atmosphere of sex and crime in modern contemporary society.
+The epigraph gives an indication of what follows in the poem.
+Here is a picture of dehumanized vagabond of modern society where corruption, deceit, and moral degradation are in evidence everywhere.